krobelus/rate-experiments/thesis.md

 from $F$, the unique reason clause for literal $x$ is gone.
 Therefore the shared UP-model does not contain literal $x$ anymore.

-We propose two possible changes to make `DRUPMiniSat` produce proofs that do not require ignoring unit deletions when checking.
+We have proposed[^minisat-post] two possible changes to make `DRUPMiniSat` produce proofs that do not require ignoring unit deletions when checking.

 1. Do not remove locked clauses during simplification.
 In our example, this would mean that $x$ is not deleted, so shared UP-model stays the same.

 2. Before removing locked clauses, emit the corresponding propagated literal as addition of a unit clause in the DRAT proof.
 Suggested by Mate Soos[^suggestion-add-units], this option is also the preferred one to the authors of `mergesat`[^mergesat-pr] and `varisat`[^varisat-pr].
-Additionally, this is implemented in `CaDiCaL's`[^cadical] preprocessor.
+Additionally, this is implemented in `CaDiCaL's` preprocessor.
 This does not influence the correctness of future inferences because the unit clause that is added and the reason clause that is removed are equivalent, so in conjunction they preserve the equivalence of the formula.
 The added and removed clauses are equivalent because under the shared UP-model they are the same clause.
 The literals of the shared UP-model will never be unassigned throughout the solver's runtime because this is done during the simplification phase at decision level zero.
 In our example this means that another instance of $x$ is added, before one $x$ is deleted, which preserves the formula.

 We provide patches implementing these for `MiniSat` version 2.2 (1.  [^patch-MiniSat-keep-locked-clauses] and 2.[^patch-MiniSat]),